latest nhpb_banner 1__compressed

 The enrolled family will also more than likely need to pay any amounts that are billed by the child care provider that exceeds the program reimbursement limits in place.
 This is considered an established market rate, which will vary according to age of child, type of care, and the Idaho town or county that the child and family resides in.

-To apply or learn more, your county Health and Welfare office is the best point of contact.
+To apply for help with child care from ICCP, your county Health and Welfare office is the best point of contact.
 You can pick up an application there and also get more information on the services provided.
 At the office people have the ability to talk with someone in person about your needs and household situation so that you can make an informed choice.
 They will answer questions on the assistance programs and help consumers make an informed decision about any services that they want to receive.
 Or you can dial 1-877-456-1233 for more information or locations to apply at.

 By Jon McNamara